 TA indication in RAR

 Considering the larger differential delay among UE under same coverage, the extension of TA range indicated in RAR is proposed by [HW, Nokia, CMCC, THALES].
 W.r.t detailed methods, as highlighted in [HW], introduction of scaling factor cannot meet the accuracy requirements, but as proposed by [Nokia], possible loss can be dealt with subsequent timing update commands after RA.
-For the open-loop procedure, in [CATT], after indication of common reference distance, fine TA values will be calculated by UE.
+For the open-loop procedure, in [CATT], after indication of common reference distance, remaining TA values will be calculated by UE without indication in RAR.
+Moreover, UE will compensate UE specific TA, while timing offset between DL and UL frame will be maintained by gNB of one cell or one satellite.

 Based on the above analysis, following proposal is proposed according to majority view: